LouAgapito/ImPro26/README.md

 ```
 Note however that `git` may report issues when you try to merge our upstream changes with your own if you have uncommitted changes in your directory, or if you have made changes that conflict with changes we have made in the main repo.

 We will do our best to avoid making any changes that are likely to cause conflicts.
-You can generally assume that the `week_N.inpy` files will not be updated and can be freely edited and committed.
+You can generally assume that the `week_N.ipynb` files will not be updated and can be freely edited and committed.
 (You should not assume this about `utils.py` or `requirements.txt` -- try to avoid editing these files if you can.)
 If conflicting changes do become necessary, for example to fix significant errors in one of the supplied scripts, we will announce it on Moodle and explain what you'll need to do about it.

 We recommend using `git` to track your own changes as you work on the exercises.
 Commit your work at appropriate intervals and only `fetch/merge` new changes when your own changes are up to date.